• Skip to primary navigation

 3. Update Audio/Sound Drivers

-As mentioned above, the problem could be due to the Audio drivers not being updated.
+As mentioned above, sound problems on a Windows computer can also be caused due to the Audio drivers becoming outdated.

-2. On Device Manager screen, expand Sound, Video and Game Controllers entry > right-click on the Audio Device and click on Update driver option.
+2. On Device Manager screen, expand Sound, Video and Game Controllers > right-click on the Audio Device and select Update driver option.

-3. On the next screen, click on Search Automatically For Driver Software option and follow the instructions to install driver software.
+3. On the next screen, select Search Automatically For Driver Software option and follow the instructions to install the updated driver (If available).

 4. Restart Windows Audio Service